*IMPORTANT NOTE: From 1 July 2021 some EPA data has changed due to new legislation:

 In Victoria Unearthed, when you the Identify tool to click on an EPA Environmental Audit dot or shape, you may be able to access the audit report for that site, which provides more detail about the site history, the contamination status at a point in time, and the clean up or management activities required for the site to be suitable for the current or proposed use.
 However, please note that the existence of an environmental audit report does not guarantee that any or all of the conditions suggested in that audit have been implemented.

-If you think EPA Environmental Audit information for your property is inaccurate, please contact EPA.
+If there is no audit report available or you think EPA Environmental Audit information for your property is inaccurate, please contact EPA.

 In Victoria Unearthed, check you have the EPA Environmental Audits dataset (layer) on.
 You can turn it on via a button in the top toolbar of the map.